kavispires/10-places-to-visit/README.md

 - Favorite Filtering
 - Markers are not resetting (show/hide all)
 - When list item clicked zoom in that item marker
+- When filtering favorites, bounds are set to those favorite locations